-Sharing Stories was created with generous support from Goldsmiths Annual Fund as part of the 2016 Telegraph Hill Festival.
+Sharing Stories was created as part of the 2016 Telegraph Hill Festival, with generous support from Goldsmiths.

 We wanted to look at history as something that was alive.
 We wanted to draw from the lived experiences of people from our community.

 - The Sharing Stories project paired 11- to 14- year-olds with older residents of Telegraph Hill and New Cross Gate

 - Young people taking part were encouraged to devise questions which opened up discussion about life in the area, and enabled to film the conversation on their smartphones

 - The film has created a lasting record of the memories and stories of older residents, from their earliest memories of their home life and school days, to their knowledge of, and connections with the local area, their recollections of the second world war and their dreams and ambitions.

 Local Goldsmiths BA Anthropology (2016) film-maker, Emily Bennington, worked with the Telegraph Hill Festival team and the local community to create the final film.
 All the participants were invited to a screening at Curzon Goldsmiths, where Sharing Stories was part of a festival of film shorts, Gold on Film.